WITS-COMS4037/tutorials/rel-calculus/README.md

-# Tutorial assignment: Tuple-Relational Calculus
+# Tutorial assignment 1: Tuple-Relational Calculus

 Consider a database with the following schema: